EdricChan03/lineage_build_scripts/README.md

 ## Variables

-This script accepts the following environment variables:
+The build script accepts the following environment variables (which can be set in your shell's configuration file):

 ### FTP